-B3.2.1 To allow adequate time to prepare for the revalidation of a degree programme, programme development must begin at least 12 months before the end of the currently validated period.
+B3.2.1 To allow adequate time to prepare for the revalidation of a degree programme, programme development must begin before the end of the currently validated period.
 The content of each individual revalidated programme is informed by a series of Annual Monitoring Reports (AMRs), over the preceding years.